viniciusvec/aws-codepipeline-terraform-cicd-samples/README.md

+# Fork notes

+Note:
+The IaC CI/CD above is a fork of an [AWS sample repository](https://github.com/aws-samples/aws-codepipeline-terraform-cicd-samples) which needed some fixing.
+The following changes were made:

+- The variable _create_new_role_ set to true: so that a role or CodePipeline is created automatically by default.
+- The variable [_create_new_repo_] set to false: the original code uses CodeCommit which is [no longer accepting new customers](https://aws.amazon.com/blogs/devops/how-to-migrate-your-aws-codecommit-repository-to-another-git-provider/). examples/terraform.tfvars
+- Disabled S3 replication to reduce unnecessary deployment for this lab
+- Connections to external sources have been renamed - permissions had to be adjusted/ (https://docs.aws.amazon.com/dtconsole/latest/userguide/rename.html)
+- Manually update pending connection (https://docs.aws.amazon.com/dtconsole/latest/userguide/connections-update.html)

+<br /><br />

+_---- End of changes to original README ----_
+<br /><br />

 # AWS CodePipeline CI/CD example

 Terraform is an infrastructure-as-code (IaC) tool that helps you create, update, and version your infrastructure in a secure and repeatable manner.

 The scope of this pattern is to provide a guide and ready to use terraform configurations to setup validation pipelines with end-to-end tests based on AWS CodePipeline, AWS CodeBuild, AWS CodeCommit and Terraform.

 The created pipeline uses the best practices for infrastructure validation and has the below stages